n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

 - Use the Code node.
 - Get the most out of n8n.

-In n8n, the data that is passed between nodes is an array of objects with the following structure:
+In n8n, the data that's passed between nodes is an array of objects with the following structure:

 ```json
 [